ProxyNode1/SIMS/README.txt

 # Student Information Management System (SIMS)
-This repository is for Java application with same name that handles student information using database(MySQL).
+This repository is for Java application with same name that handles student information using database(MySQL 5.x).

 Software Requirement:
 1> MySQL
 2> Java JDK

 How To: